l7mp/stunner/docs/MONITORING.md

 | `stunner_cluster_packets_total` | Number of datagrams sent to backends or received from backends of a cluster.
 Unreliable for clusters running on a connection-oriented transport protocol (TCP/TLS).| counter | `direction=<rx\|tx>`, `name=<cluster-name>` |
 | `stunner_cluster_bytes_total` | Number of bytes sent to backends or received from backends of a cluster. | counter | `direction=<rx\|tx>`, `name=<cluster-name>` |

-## Integration with Prometheus and Grafana
+## Integration with Prometheus

 Collection and visualization of STUNner relies on Prometheus and Grafana services.
-The STUNer helm repository provides a way to [install](https://github.com/l7mp/stunner-helm#monitoring) a ready-to-use Prometheus and Grafana stack.
-In addition, metrics visualization requires [user input](#configuration) on configuring the plots; see below.
+Your cluster might already have these services installed.
+If not, a recommended option is to install the [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).

-### Installation
+### Configuration

-A full-fledged Prometheus+Grafana helm chart is available in the [STUNner helm repo](https://github.com/l7mp/stunner-helm#monitoring).
-To use this chart, the installation steps involve enabling monitoring in STUNner, and installing the Prometheus+Grafana stack with helm.
+The STUNner monitoring configuration steps involve enabling monitoring in STUNner, and installing the Prometheus+Grafana components.

 1. Install stunner-gateway-operator with Prometheus support: